Our Approach to Religious Life

 Donald Pharis moved to the area from North Little Rock and was pulpit minister in January 1984 to 1989.
 Allen Brown began work with the congregation in the visitation area in May 1987 until he retired in 1989.

 Don Prather worked as pulpit minister from February 1990 to August 1992.
 Buck Hale was the interim preacher for a few months.
-January 1, 1993, G. Max Tarbet, began work as full-time pulpit minister at Randolph.
+January 1, 1993, G. Max Tarbet, began work as a full-time pulpit minister at Randolph.
 Sean Andrews, son of Pat Andrews, followed Brother Tarbet after the latter’s retirement.
-Current ministers are Chris Schaefer and Rodney Ellison.
+Chris Schaefer stepped into the role of minister after Max’s departure.
+Rodney Ellison is our present minister.